How To Sell Loose Diamonds At The Best Offer

 1. Do due diligence of the buyer

 A certified dealer will be able to look at the cut, color, clarity, and carat to get an accurate value of the gem and compensate you fairly.
-To further assess the expertise of the dealer, you can ask questions about the diamond market.
-If he or she can answer all the questions confidently and provide you with more information on the gem’s buying and selling, you can be sure that this person has specialized in the field.
+To further assess the dealer’s expertise, you can ask questions about the diamond market.
+If they can answer all the questions confidently and provide more information on the gem’s buying and selling, you can be sure that this person has specialized in the field.

 2. Never sell under pressure

-If you are under pressure to sell, then the chance is high that you will take any amount that the dealer is willing to give.
-Even if you are selling a loose diamond from an emotional experience, make sure that the dealer does not see that as they will not miss the chance to take advantage and pay lower than the gem deserves.
+If you are under pressure to sell, the chance is high that you will take any amount the dealer is willing to give.
+Even if you are selling a loose diamond from an emotional experience, make sure that the dealer does not see that, as they will not miss the chance to take advantage and pay lower than the gem deserves.

 3. Carry supporting documents

-Appraisals and supporting documents can help bring the buyer to speed on the value of the gems at the time you bought them.
-With such value on paper, it will be easier for you to raise the buyer’s price and go with it.
+Appraisals and supporting documents can help bring the buyer to speed on the value of the gems when you buy them.
+With such value on paper, it will be easier to raise and go with the buyer’s price.

 Conclusion

 Like when selling any other product, it is your job as the seller to know your diamonds’ value.
-Understand that a diamond with no scratches and chips should sell better than one with some dents.
+Understand that a diamond with no scratches and chips should deal better than some dents.

-Considering the investment you have made in ensuring that the diamond is in perfect shape up to the date of the sale, and factor that into your selling price.
-Once you know your product’s worth, the buyer will have a hard time cheating his way into low prices.
+Considering the investment you have made in ensuring that the diamond is in perfect shape up to the date of the sale, factor that into your selling price.
+Once you know your product’s worth, the buyer will have difficulty cheating his way into low prices.